Geography of Kosovo: Hydrography

 A landlocked country, there are several notable rivers and lakes within the country's borders.
-The drainage basin of the Black Sea comprises 50.7 percent of the territory of the country and totals 5520 sqkm, which makes it the largest in Kosovo.
+The drainage basin of the Black Sea comprises 50.7 percent of the territory of the country and totals 5520 km2, which makes it the largest in Kosovo.
 The main rivers in the section of the country of the river basin are the rivers of Ibar and Sitnica.

 In contrast, 43.5 percent of the country's territory is encompassed by the drainage basin of the Adriatic Sea.
 The area includes the largest rivers flowing in the country, the White Drin with its tributaries Erenik and Lumbardhi i Deçanit.
 The rest belongs to the Aegean Sea drainage basin, where the largest river by far is the Lepenac.

 The Nerodime river is of particular significance because it represents Europe's only instance of a river bifurcation flowing into two seas, the Black and Aegean Sea.
 The bifurcation of the river is considered to be an artificial phenomenon, but created under extremely favorable natural conditions.

 A number of natural lakes are located in the mountain ranges at various altitudes amongst them the Gjeravica, Leqinat, Jazhincë, and Zemra.
 Kosovo also does have a large number of karst springs, thermal and mineral water springs.

-The main lakes are Gazivoda Lake (380 million m³) in the north-western part, Radoniq lake (113 million m³) in the south-western part, Batllava Lake (40 million m³) and Badovc Lake (26 million m³) in the north-eastern part.
+The main lakes are Gazivoda Lake (380 million m^{3}) in the north-western part, Radoniq lake (113 million m^{3}) in the south-western part, Batllava Lake (40 million m^{3}) and Badovc Lake (26 million m^{3}) in the north-eastern part.
 Other smaller scenic lakes include Zemra Lake, Gjervica Lake and Liqenat Lake.